hardcore-sushi/PSEC/README.md

     input_key_material=shared_secret
 )
 ```
 This value is therefore common to Alice and Bob.
+Now, `shared_secret` can be deleted.

 She will also compute `handsake_hash`, a SHA384 hash of all previous messages sent through the connection.
 For Alice and Bob to have the same `handshake_hash`, the order of the messages in the hash input is determined by the mutual consensus.
 ```python